RosewoodRidge/poggy-balloon/README.md

 # Balloon Crap
 I Frankensteined a buncha code to make flying look less stupid.

+Allows for extra passangers in the balloon without them ragdolling (via an invisible carpet in the basket), and a balloon burner pulling animation w/ chain, so ya dont just "sTAND there".

 Mostly from [kibook's side saddle](https://github.com/kibook/redm-sidesaddle) and [balloon control scripts](https://github.com/kibook/redm-ballooncontrols) but put in a blender 😂